sav-che/TL-2/Authors/Voigt, (Julius) Alfred {std. Alf. Voigt}.md

-> [!cite] BHL link: this entry starts at [page 774](https://www.biodiversitylibrary.org/item/103683#page/784/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 774](https://www.biodiversitylibrary.org/page/33212816) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Voigt, \[Julius\] Alfred (1864-1935), German (Hamburg) botanist; Dr. phil.
 Hamb.
-1889; assistant at the Hamburg Botanical Institute; professor of botany ib. and head of the department of applied botany 1905; regular professor of botany and head of the Hamburg Institute for applied botany 1919. (*Alf.
-Voigt*).
+1889; assistant at the Hamburg Botanical Institute; professor of botany ib. and head of the department of applied botany 1905; regular professor of botany and head of the Hamburg Institute for applied botany 1919.
+**Abbreviated name**: *Alf.
+Voigt*

 #### Herbarium and types